AfricaGen/ecohack/2018/README.md

 This document aims to give more understanding about this hackathon.

 Important!
-You don't need to be a killer blockchain dev for participating, just being a curious developer and have a basic understanding of Ethereum tech.
+You don't need to be a killer blockchain dev for participating, just being a curious developer and have a basic understanding of Stellar tech.

 ## Date and Location